nanogiants/nanogiants-docs/docs/secrets-and-passwords.md

 - `client`: The name of the client or the main entity associated with the project. (e.g. `haufe`)
 - `project`: The name or identifier of the project itself. (e.g. `powerhelferapp`)

+Only use Latin letters and no spaces, as only then can this secret be accessed programmatically by name.
+This improves readability.
 Using this naming convention, we can easily identify which project a vault is associated with.

 ### 2.2 Essential Vault Guidelines